digital-asset/daml/docs/source/getting-started/installation.rst

 The installer will setup the ``PATH`` variable for you.
 In order for it to take effect, you will have to log out and log in again.

-Installing the Enterprise Edition
+Installing Daml Enterprise
 *********************************

-If you have a license for the enterprise edition of Daml Connect, you can install it as follows:
+If you have a license for Daml Enterprise, you can install it as follows:

 On Windows, download the installer from Artifactory_ instead of Github